I teach a variety of classes, including first-year writing, advanced writing, technical writing, and theory courses at the university level.

 Introductory two-course sequence / GE requirement for all incoming first-year students.

 In first-year writing, I take a dual approach of (1) teaching concepts about writing, and (2) teaching critical analysis of digital technologies.
 First, I introduce students to key concepts about writing that they are probably not familiar with.
 Here my pedagogy resembles a Writing about Writing (WaW) or Teaching for Transfer (TfT) approach, in that I focus on understanding concepts about writing that, once explored, will help them learn the skills of writing.
 Many of these concepts come from the open-access textbook Bad Ideas About Writing and include concepts like:

 - Everyone is a writer and writing is not a natural ability.
 For instance, you are not just “a math person” or just “bad at writing”!

 - The “five paragraph essay” taught us some useful rhetorical moves, but in college, it can really hold you back if you take it as the ultimate writing model.

 - There is not just one correct way to write and speak.
 These assumptions are often rooted in unexamined racist, sexist, and classist assumptions what it means to be a legitimate writer.

 Secondly, my first-year writing courses include a focus on thinking critically about digital technology.
 We examine the (un)ethical decisions tech companies make in their designs and hiring decisions, which often leave marginalized folks out of the picture.
-I incorporate readings by Sara Wachter-Boettcher, Gretchen McCulloch, and other socio-technological geniuses.
-I encourage my students to think about their own future careers in light of making ethical and wise decisions about how to treat people well, whether they be customers or colleagues.
+I incorporate readings by Sara Wachter-Boettcher, Gretchen McCulloch, and other popular and scholarly writers who address tech’s effects in society.
+I encourage my students to think about their own future careers in light of making ethical and wise decisions about how to treat people well, especially when those interactions are mediated through digital technologies.